podio/jquery-mentions-input/README.md

-jquery.mentionsInput
+MentionsInput
 =================
-jquery.mentionsInput is a small, but awesome UI component that allows you to "@mention" someone in a text message, just like you are used to on Facebook or Twitter.
+MentionsInput is a small, but awesome UI component that allows you to "@mention" someone in a text message, just like you are used to on Facebook or Twitter.

 This project is written by [Kenneth Auchenberg](http://kenneth.io), and started as an internal project at [Podio](http://podio.com), but has then been open sourced to give it a life in the community.

-## This project is currently unmaintained (Feb.
-13 2013)
-The newest work can be found in the 1.5-branch, but I haven't had the time to complete it.

-I anyone is up for improving mentionsInput, then let me know kenneth@auchenberg.dk, and we figure something out.

 ## Introduction
 To get started -- checkout http://podio.github.com/jquery-mentions-input